-Let’s talk about how we can instantly make your opt-ins, blog posts and branding look super professional by using smartphone and tablet mock-ups to show off your content.
+Let’s talk about how we can instantly make your opt-ins, blog posts and branding look super professional by using screen, smartphone and tablet mock-ups to preview your content.

 Firstly, what is a mock-up?

 Mock-ups span a variety of categories, but simply put: